Vyral/tom-white/_posts/2019-03-12-whats-so-special-about-investing-in-real-estate.md

 {% include youtube.html %}

-What makes real estate investing so powerful?
-There are four primary reasons why, and we’re excited to share them with you now.
+<p style="text-align: center;"><em>What makes real estate investing so powerful?
+There are four primary reasons why, and we’re excited to share them with you now.</em></p>

 Investing in real estate is a fantastic way to build wealth, but what makes it so advantageous?